microsoft/oxa-tools/landd_intergration/README.md

     Bulk Grades API acccepts start_date and end_date as parameters:

-	start_date:For each Execution of script, time of the API call for Bulk Grades API is logged in `api_call_time.txt` which will be used as start time for the subsequent run end_date:By default end_date will be taken as current date and time
+	start_date:For each Execution of script, time of the API call for Bulk Grades API is logged in a file  which will be used as start time for the subsequent run end_date:By default end_date will be taken as current date and time